Alex Yunevich

 Alexander Joseph Yunevich (December 8, 1909 – January 28, 1992) was an American college football player and coach.
 He served as the head football coach at Central State Teachers College—now known as Central Michigan University—from 1934 to 1936 and at Alfred University from 1937 to 1976, compiling a career college football record of 186–98–13.
 Yunevich played football as a fullback at Purdue University.
-Yunevich was also the Alfred University varsity golf coach during the 1970's.
+He was a member of two Big Ten title teams for the Boilersmakers; 1929 and 1931.
+He was selected for the All-Big Ten team and held the school record for "longest run from scrimmage (90 yards) from 1931 thru 1974.
+Yunevich was also the Alfred University varsity golf coach during the 1970s.

 Yunevich was an assistant coach for the 1942 Lakehurst Naval Air Station Blimps football team.
 He died on January 28, 1992, in Venice, Florida, where he lived during his retirement.